 Wonder whether you have a bungalow or a Victorian?
 You may have a small house but it looks colonial.
 What does that mean?
-There are so many types of homes and even more styles.
-Bring a picture of your house (or maybe your mother’s?) and talk one-on-one with Melissa Forgey, executive director of the DeKalb History Center, to find out more about the type and style of your home.
+Atlanta’s historic neighborhoods include so many types of homes and even more styles, so we put together this mini guide to help get you started.

 Click on each image for a large view and description of the style.